Learn Sweater Knitting Design With 6000+ Pullover Possibilities by Melissa Leapman

 There’s a helpful fill-in-the-blanks checklist you can use to make notes about your project.
 Since only one of these is included in the book, you’ll need to make copies of it if you intend to design more than one sweater using the book’s contents.

 This volume has a textbookish type of feel.
 The presentation is straightforward and utilitarian.
 The book has matte pages.
-The design and contents of this book are classic enough that I wouldn’t be surprised to see this title still in print 20+ years from now.
+The design and contents of this book are classic and will likely remain useful in the long term.

 In the book’s introduction, Melissa gives you clear, concise and helpful step-by-step instructions for how to design your own custom hand-knitted sweater using the book’s contents.